drmaize/ThermoAlign/README.md

     python vcf_conversion.py        # one time preprocessing of vcf files in "../sample_vcf" directory

+parameters.py file is where users can modify/input specific parameters corresponding to all ThermoAlign modules.
+The conditions used for PCR following NEB PCR is given by default.

     vim parameters.py               # to modify any primer design parameters

     ./pipeline.sh                   # run ThermoAlign scripts to design the minimal tiling path of template specific and multiplex compatible sets of primers